-The Appeal Panel is composed of five individuals of high repute, from across the Banking Union, and with a proven record of relevant knowledge and professional experience, who will act independently and in the public interest.
+The Appeal Panel is composed of five members and two alternates [EB1] who are individuals of high repute from the Member States and with a proven record of relevant knowledge and professional experience.

 Under Article 85(3) of the SRMR, any natural or legal person, including resolution authorities, may appeal against a decision of the Board:

 - addressing or removing substantive impediments to resolution according to Article 10(10) SRMR;

 - applying simplified obligations in relation to the drafting of resolution plans referred or may waive the obligation of drafting those plans according to Article 11 SRMR;

 - determining the minimum requirement for own funds and eligible liabilities (MREL) according to Article 12(1) SRMR;

 - imposing a fine according to Articles 38 to 41;

 - raising contributions to the administrative expenditures of the Board according to Article 65(3) SRMR;